pdhyani26/lamp_stack_example/README.md

 # lamp_stack_example

-This project containerizes Mysql, PHP and Apache using docker compose
+This project containerizes Mysql, PHP and Apache using docker compose using UBUNTU server

 Commands to create database,table in MySQL Container